R & M Antique Brown Transferware Staffordshire Thanksgiving Tom Turkey Plate

 Rowland & Marsellus Company is part of a mark that appears on historical Staffordshire dating from the late nineteenth and early twentieth centuries.
 Rowland & Marsellus is the mark used by an American importing company in New York City.
 The company worked from 1893 to about 1937.
 Some of the pieces may have been made by the British Anchor Pottery Co. of Longton, England, for export to a New York firm.
 Many American views were made.
 Of special interest to collectors are the plates with rolled edges, usually blue and white.
 The rolled edge plate has a central design showing a building or scene, and several other related scenes in cartouches on the rolled-over edge of the plate.
 Most were souvenir plates for cities in the United States.

-There is some crazing.
+There is some crazing and light staining.
 There are no chips or cracks on this 100+ year old beauty.

 Measures: appx 10 1/8"

 See my blog posts to learn more about English Transferware.
 I was featured (and this platter to!) in the Nov 2011 issue of Romantic Homes magazine where I discussed turkey themed transferware:

 To learn more about English transferware and see it in many practical and decorative uses please visit me at one of the places below:

 See and learn a little about how I began selling English transferware in this documentary short: